cycfi/elements/docs/aspects.md

 Without the alignment element, the main window would have been constrained to a fixed 100x50 size.
 There's a multitude of alignment elements available.

-But now, we are seeing how fine-grained elements are composed.
+So now, we are seeing how fine-grained elements are composed.
 The `rbox` is placed inside the `fixed_size` element which is then placed inside a `align_center_middle` element.